 The HA will conduct a detailed interview of all applicants using an interview checklist as a part of the screening procedures.
 The form will ask questions based on the essential elements of tenancy.
 Answers will be subject to third party verification.

-The HA will complete a credit check and a rental history check on all applicants.
+The HA may complete a credit check and/or a rental history check on all applicants.

 Payment of funds owed to any HA or any other federally subsidized housing program is part of the screening evaluation.
-Outstanding balances will result in the rejection of the application.
+Outstanding balances will result in the rejection of the application (current, written repayment agreements may be considered for further processing).

 NOTE: Applicants that owe a HA or any other federally subsidized program funds will not be processed for occupancy.
-The applicant must pay the funds owed prior to the application being processed.
+The applicant must pay the funds owed prior to the application being processed (current, written repayment agreements may be considered for further processing).
 After the application is processed, the applicant must meet all other conditions for occupancy.
-Re-paying funds that are due do not necessarily qualify an applicant for occupancy.
+Re-paying funds that are due does not necessarily qualify an applicant for occupancy.
 Such payments will be considered along with other factors in the application process.
 Any money owed to a HA which has been discharged by bankruptcy shall not be considered in making this determination.

 The HA will complete a criminal background check on all adult applicants or any member for whom criminal records are available.
 Before the HA rejects an applicant on the basis of criminal history, the HA must notify the household of the proposed rejection and proceed under the provisions of the Criminal Records Management Policy.